History of African Americans in Philadelphia: 21st century

-From 1990 to 2010, Black residents moved in significant numbers away from the core areas of North and West Philadelphia to Southwest Philadelphia, Overbrook, the Lower Northeast, and elsewhere.
+From 1990 to 2010, black residents moved in significant numbers away from the core areas of North and West Philadelphia to Southwest Philadelphia, Overbrook, the Lower Northeast, and elsewhere.
 The number of Black residents in zip code 19120—which includes the neighborhoods of Olney and Feltonville and abuts Montgomery County -rose from 9,786 in 1990 to 33,209 in 2010, an increase of 239 percent.

 Religion

 The African Episcopal Church of St. Thomas, established in 1792, was the first house of worship created by and for black people in the United States.
-While the St. George's United Methodist Church had initially allowed black worshipers in the main area, its black worshipers left after the church moved them to the gallery area by 1787.
+While the St. George's United Methodist Church had initially allowed Black worshipers in the main area, its Black worshipers left after the church moved them to the gallery area by 1787.

 Education

-The first school for Black males was established by the Pennsylvania Abolition Society in 1794.
+The first school for black males was established by the Pennsylvania Abolition Society in 1794.
 In 1813, the Society constructed the school building Clarkson Hall on Cherry Street, and in 1854, created Lombard Street Infant School as an aid to working parents.

-In 1976 66% of all students of the School District of Philadelphia were black; this number was proportionally high since whites of all economic backgrounds had a tendency to use private schools.
-Wealthier blacks chose not to use private schools because their neighborhoods were assigned to higher quality public schools.
+In 1976, 66% of all students of the School District of Philadelphia were black; this number was proportionally high since whites of all economic backgrounds had a tendency to use private schools.
+Wealthier blacks chose not to use private schools because their neighborhoods were assigned to higher-quality public schools.

+Crime

+Black people in Philadelphia are more likely to be charged with felonies than non-blacks.
+The homicide victim rate for black people in Philadelphia is also higher.